rnystrom/RNSwipeBar/README.md

     - (void)hide:(BOOL)shouldHide;
     - (void)toggle;

-Bear in mind that show: and hide: are exactly the same method, just opposite effects.
+Bear in mind that <code>show:</code> and hide: are exactly the same method, just opposite effects.
 The idea is to allow you some flexibility in fitting your semantics.
 For me, toggle is the most frequently used.

 ### Customizing